jonathan-laurent/AlphaZero.jl/docs/src/tutorial/connect_four.md

 ### Training

 After the initial benchmarks are done, the first training iteration can start.
-Each training iteration took between one and two hours on our hardware.
+Each training iteration took between 30 and 50 minutes on our hardware.
 The first iterations are typically on the shorter end, as games of self-play terminate more quickly and the memory buffer has yet to reach its final size.